jlvdb/TheliWrapper/README.md

 # TheliWrapper

+The *TheliWrapper* is a project to simplify the process of astronomical image reduction with the *THELI* software package significantly.

 From the *THELI GUI* [webpage](https://www.astro.uni-bonn.de/theli/gui/index.html)
 > *THELI* is a powerful and easy-to-use package for astronomical image reduction, offering e.g.
 > * Automated reduction of optical, NIR and MIR data